 Understanding Human "Error": Fault Tolerance, Practical Drift And Traps

 Imagine for a moment that authorities designed an interstate highway with lanes that were seven feet wide.
 Since cars are about six feet wide, this would leave only 1/2 foot of lane on either side for a car traveling straight down the middle.
 Theoretically, a driver could stay in his lane if he steered almost perfectly, moving no more than a 1/2 foot to either side.
-If he varied even one foot from perfect center, for example, then he would be enter a neighboring lane, which would presumably be an "error".
+If he varied even one foot from perfect center, for example, then he would be entering a neighboring lane, which would presumably be an "error".
 If he collided with another car in the neighboring lane, then authorities would say that human error caused the accident.

 Now, imagine the same driver on a road with the more typical twelve foot width.
 If he varied lane position by one foot from the center, he would not enter a neighboring lane and would not have made an “error.”
-The identical behavior which would be called an error with the with seven foot lane would not be called an error with a twelve foot lane.
+The identical behavior which would be called an error with the seven foot lane would not be called an error with a twelve foot lane.

 This is the point of the Swain and Guttman quote above1.
 Human “error” is a joint function of human behavior and of system tolerances.
 The implication is clear: in accident analysis, it is important to consider both 1) range of possible, “normal” and likely behaviors and 2) the range of system tolerance.
 If a system is designed with proper tolerances, humans make few "errors."
 A system designed with tolerances below foreseeable, normal behavior variability is defective and dangerous.
-In fact, the presence of frequent error is proof that the system tolerance, and not the users, have been inadequate.
+In fact, the presence of frequent error is proof that the system tolerance, and not the user, has been inadequate.

 The Swain and Guttman definition error shown above definition also has strong implications for fixing blame.
 Authorities who go by the letter of the law and lawyers wishing to sue the miscreant would say that the driver on the seven foot wide road made an “error,” which presumably means that he is at fault and should be punished for colliding with a vehicle in the next lane.
 In reality, the road authority who authorized the seven foot wide road caused the accident, not the driver.
 The system tolerance was too narrow relative to the foreseeable, normal variability of human steering behavior.
 It might be very convenient for road authorities to assume that drivers will steer perfectly down the lane center, allowing the design of narrower, cheaper highways.
 This would be a deficient design or, to use the more technical term, a "latent condition" or "latent error."
 Latent means that the effects are not immediately felt, but it is an accident waiting to happen.
 The first 10, 100, 1000, etc drivers may escape having an accident, but that is due to luck as much as virtue.The creation of cheaper, low tolerance systems is a common form of wishful thinking.
 The designer/authority/manager assumes an impossible level of perfect, or near perfect, ideal human performance in order to save money or effort.
 For example, it is generally cheaper to put up a warning sign and make unrealistic assumptions about compliance than to design a hazard out of a product or environment.
 Fault Tolerance And Impossible Behavior